TrainSmart Australia offers several nationally recognised qualifications related to mental health peer support:

 - Diploma of Mental Health

-Common in all those courses, and in fact all our allied health courses, is the understanding that mental well-being is heavily reliant on peer support.
+Common in all those courses, and in fact all our Health and Community Services Courses, is the understanding that mental well-being is heavily reliant on peer support.
 The people, programs, and experiences we surround ourselves with play a significant role in our mental health.

 As Australia braces for a ‘second wave’ of coronavirus-related mental illness in the next 12-18 months, it has maybe never been more important to discuss those concepts covered in our mental health Diploma and Certificate courses.